gloveboxes/AltairEverywhere/docs/docs/en/40-deploy-with-docker/10-introduction.md

-The easiest way to run the Altair 8800 emulator is with Docker.
-You need to install Docker on your 64-bit version of Linux, macOS, Windows, ChromeOS (with developer mode enabled), or Raspberry Pi computer.
+The simplest way to run the Altair 8800 emulator is with Docker.
+First, install Docker on your system.
+Supported platforms and architectures include:

+- Linux
+- macOS
+- Windows
+- ChromeOS (with developer mode enabled)
+- Raspberry Pi
+- BeagleBone

+Supported CPU architectures:

+- 64-bit: arm64, amd64
+- 32-bit: arm/v6, arm/v7

 To deploy the Altair emulator with Docker, you need to follow these steps.